 Professional audiologists will recommend suitable hearing aids based on your hearing condition.
 But, how do you know if you’re making the right choice?
 Hearing aids can be costly, so it’s understandable that you’d want to try them out first.

-That’s why it’s usual to get hearing aid trials.
+That’s why it’s common to get hearing aid trials.
 These trials are mostly for people to experience the difference that a hearing aid could make.
-But, they’re also designed to aid with the decision-making process.
+They’re also designed to aid with the decision-making process.
+The trial normally lasts a week, which gives the wearer a good opportunity to try the hearing aids in different situations at home.

 #3: Get guarantees